-13 Factors such as economic conditions, price of steel, exchange rates, and a host of others can influence the forecasted world fleet.
+14 Factors such as economic conditions, price of steel, exchange rates, and a host of others can influence the forecasted world fleet.

-14 The term "fully cellular" refers to vessels that are purpose built to carry ocean containers.
+15 The term "fully cellular" refers to purpose-build vessels carrying ocean containers.
 The containers are generally stored in vertical slots on the ship.